LTE Molecule Model

 molecule_name : string

-The string name of the molecule (normal name, like CH3OH or CH3CH2OH, but it has to match the JPL catalog spec)
+The string name of the molecule (normal name, like CH3OH or CH3CH2OH, but it has to match the JPL catalog spec).
+Will use partial string matching if the full string name fails.

 tex : float